Election Security remains at the top of everyone’s minds going into the 2020 Elections in Maryland.

 Did you know:

-Maryland's paper-based voting system is NEVER connected to the internet.
+Maryland’s paper-based voting system is NEVER connected to the internet.
 This means that there is a paper record of every vote cast, and these ballots can be re-tabulated if needed.
-Additionally, the network generate the official election results is NEVER connected to the internet.
+Additionally, the network used to generate the official election results is NEVER connected to the internet.

 Maryland’s voter registration database is secure, and encrypted.
 The database system is continuously monitored, and audited.

 Physical access to the network is restricted, and limited to election officials.
 These officials have had a security background check, and all transactions on the network are logged.

 As mandated by Election Law Article §11-309, immediately after each election, the Maryland State Board of Elections conducts an automated audit, while each local board conducts an manual audit of the ballots cast in an election.
 You can find out more about the Post-Election Ballot Tabulation Audits at the Maryland State Board of Elections website.